How to Have Confidence in a Job Interview

 Communicate Value, Not Demand

-When you negotiate, anchor your ask in impact: “Given the outcomes I’ll deliver in the first 6–12 months—X, Y, Z—a compensation range of A–B would align with that contribution.”
-Framing in terms of value keeps the conversation professional, not personal.
+Anchor your ask in outcomes: “Given what I’ll deliver in the first 6-12 months—X, Y, Z—a total compensation range of A-B aligns with that contribution.”

 Special Considerations for Career Transitions and Expat Assignments